voucherly/voucherly-docs/docs/guides/intro/getting-started/website-checklist.md

 <Checkbox label="Accepted payment gateway logos" >

 Display the logos of the payment gateways you accept at checkout.
 This reduces friction by making it clear which payment methods are supported.
 Voucherly provides this information via API.
-Please refer to the [Get payment gateways](/api/webapi/get-payment-gateways) endpoint.
+Please refer to the [List all PaymentGateways](/api/webapi/list-payment-gateway) endpoint.

 </Checkbox>